 After all message headers have been included, add a single U+000A LINE FEED (LF) character to the data buffer

 For each line of the message body, add the line followed by a single U+000A LINE FEED (LF) character to the data buffer

+Output the event and data field, followed by a blank line, to the EventSource connection.

-For received SMS messages, User Agents MUST dispatch a single EventSource event, as follows:
+For received messages from sources other than OMA Push, Push API Servers MUST deliver a single EventSource event, as follows:

-Setting the event stream "event" name buffer to the string “SMS”
+Setting the event stream "event" field to a string identifying the source type, i.e. “SMS”, “SIP”, or other implementaton-specific source type.

-Setting the data buffer to the SMS text content.
+Setting the data field to the event text content.

-TBD: How to handle binary SMS content (and if we need to).
+Output the event and data field, followed by a blank line, to the EventSource connection.

 Terminating an EventSource for Push

-When the close() method is invoked on an EventSource object, User Agents MUST terminate delivery of SMS and WAP Push message events to the EventSource object if applicable.
+When the close() method is invoked on an EventSource object, User Agents which support operation as a virtual Push API Server MUST terminate delivery of SMS and WAP Push message events to the EventSource object if applicable.

+Push Clients or Push Gateways which support operation as a Push API Server MUST terminate delivery of SMS and WAP Push message events to the EventSource connection when a request to close the EventSource connection is received.

 Security Considerations